decadevs/week-2-qa-task-bubykay/README.md

 ## 2. What is the difference between the testing technique and types of testing?

-Software testing is the activity to check whether the actual results match the expected results and to ensure that the software is defect free while Software Testing Techniques help you design better test cases
+Software testing is the activity to check whether the actual results match the expected results and to ensure that the software is defect free while Software Testing Techniques has a purpose of identifying test conditon, test cases and test data to help you perform better software tests.

 ## 3. Discuss each type of testing and discuss the sub-testing types associated with each type of testing.